HoFamilyMaker/AstroPi-Server/README.md

 # AstroPi-Server

-Setup Astrophotography control on Raspberry Pi 3 running Ubuntu Server 16.04LTS ARM
+Setup Astrophotography equipment control using INDI server on Raspberry Pi 3 running Ubuntu Server 16.04LTS ARM

 This script was inspired from the AstroPi3 project [https://github.com/rlancaste/AstroPi3].
 Unlike the original project, this script is designed to setup an INDI Server running in a headless (no GUI) installation of Ubuntu Server instead of Ubuntu MATE.